rei/rei-cedar-docs/docs/components/chips/README.md

 When using chips in a group:
 - Use a logical order, whether it’s alphabetical, numerical, or time-based
-- Clearly communicate the effect of selecting the option Provide a link or include a subtitle for more information.
+- Clearly communicate the effect of selecting the option
+- Provide a link or include a subtitle for more information.
 Don’t rely on tooltips to explain a radio button

-Chip labels should:
+Chip text should:
 - Start with a capital letter
 - Use sentence case
 - Avoid long labels